p-jbarbosa/svg-component/build.md

 ## Steps to create/update releases

+**BEFORE START**
-**READ BEFORE START** - new plugin artifacts will require update on svg component entry within marketplace.xml, to became available on Pentaho Marketplace.
+New plugin artifacts will require update on svg component entry within marketplace.xml, to became available on Pentaho Marketplace.
+You can achieve this by forking [Pentaho Marketplace project]() and making a pull request to the project.

 If you want to perform a new plugin release, or update one that is still on draft, please follow this steps: